Students with disabilities

 faculty member retains that copy.
 When delivering each copy, you need to discuss which of the approved accommodations you intend to

 use in that particular class and what you will need from the instructor to make those accommodations work smoothly.

 5. Meet annually to reassess accommodations and receive an

-minimum, to reassess their accommodations and receive an updated accommodations letter for the new academic year.
-However, students are encouraged to meet with
+An accommodations letter is valid for one academic year.
+You need to meet with the DSS coordinator every fall, at the minimum, to reassess your accommodations and receive an updated accommodations letter for the new academic year.
+You are also encouraged to meet with

-Disability Support Services each semester to look at how needs may change based
+DSS each semester to look at how needs may change based

 on a changing academic schedule.

-timeliness of the request for accommodation.
+timeliness of the request is integral to the definition of reasonable accommodation.
 For example, sign language interpreters

-reasonable accommodation not wait until classes have begun to initiate the
+for a semester-long course normally take four weeks to arrange.
+With that in mind, you should not wait until classes have begun to initiate the

-not limited to the following:
+not limited to) the following: